Turki bin Bandar Al Saud

-Turki bin Bandar Al Saud (تركي بن بندر آل سعود) is a Saudi royal, a grandson of Saudi's founder King Abdulaziz, who has been the commander of Royal Saudi Air Force since February 2018.
+Lieutenant General Prince Turki bin Bandar Al Saud (تركي بن بندر آل سعود) is a member of the Saudi royal family, a grandson of King Abdulaziz, who has been the commander of Royal Saudi Air Force since 2018.

 Early life and education

 Prince Turki is a son of Bandar bin Abdulaziz Al Saud.
 One of his brothers is Prince Khalid.

 Prince Turki received a bachelor's degree in aerial science.

 Career

 He held several position in the Saudi Air Force, including operations center director, zone commander, flight officer and the commander of King Abdulaziz Air Base in Dhahran and in the Eastern Province.
 He was promoted to the rank of lieutenant general and named the commander of Saudi Air Force in February 2018.

 Honours

 Turki bin Bandar is the recipient of Kuwait Liberation Medal and the 30-Year Military Service Pendant.